hhummel/glorious/README.md

 - [ ] The admin should be able to see and edit Customer information, e.g. correct address and email.

-Glorious Roadmap for Delivery Epic: The local deivery person should have route planning and limited admin access.
+Glorious Roadmap for Delivery Epic: The local delivery person should have route planning and limited admin access.
 There should be regional and shipping delivery options

 - [ ] The local delivery person should be able to see the town.